 While studying at ASU, Mark worked part-time as a reporter/anchor for KTAR News in Phoenix.
 He also worked as a crime reporter for ASU's student publication, The State Press.
 Just before graduating, Mark was promoted to a full-time reporter at KTAR.
 He covered a range of assignments, specializing in local business and transportation, but also provided numerous reports on state and local government, crime and breaking news.

-Mark developed a focus in business journalism while working alongside longtime business journalist, author, and Forbes contributor Micheline Maynard as an intern for her 2014 book Curbing Cars: America's Independence from the Auto Industry and later co-hosted and produced a podcast with Maynard entitled How to Cover Money, which is a resource for journalists to better understand and cover business stories.
+Mark developed a focus in business journalism while working alongside longtime business journalist, author, and Forbes contributor Micheline Maynard as an intern for her 2014 book Curbing Cars: America's Independence from the Auto Industry.
+He later co-hosted and produced a podcast with Maynard entitled How to Cover Money, which is a resource for journalists to better understand and cover business stories.

-In October 2017, Mark worked alongside ABC's 20/20 to produce a investigative multi-media project on the murder of prominent fashion writer Christa Worthington, and later the trial and conviction of Christopher McCowen.
-Mark produced and hosted a six-part investigative podcast called A Killing on the Cape, which reached #1 on Apple Podcasts on Nov.
-1st, 2017:
+In October 2017, Mark worked alongside ABC's 20/20 to produce a investigative multi-media project on the Cape Cod murder of prominent fashion writer Christa Worthington, and later the trial and conviction of Christopher McCowen.
+Mark reported and produced the six-part investigative podcast called A Killing on the Cape, which reached #1 on Apple Podcasts on Nov.
+1st, 2017.